Police dismantle pro-Palestinian camp at Wayne State University in Detroit

 “The reason that they went remote is because we have put pressure on them,” he said.

-The University of Michigan, west of Detroit in Ann Arbor, on May 21 broke up a similar encampment after 30 days.
+The University of Michigan in Ann Arbor on May 21 broke up a similar encampment after 30 days.

 Credit: AP